rmbeddor14/cerebras_cloudflare_explore/readme.md

     - how do people adjust things like this in PROD?
     - looking forward to learning more and more about trade-offs with this!!

+#### Did you go to Georgia Tech and Live in the Bay Area??
+I'm volunteering with the bay area GT alumni association and trying to reach more people.
+So if you're in this demographic and for some reason reading to the bottom of this github readme, please contact me - I want to add you to the list!!   🐝🐝